 For the future reporting years the Singapore Accounting Standards Council issued certain new or revised financial reporting standards and these will only be effective for future reporting years.
-The transfer to the applicable new or revised standards from the effective dates is not expected to result in any material modification of the measurement methods or the presentation in the financial statements for the following reporting year from the known or reasonably estimable information relevant to assessing the possible impact that application of the new or revised standards may have on the entity's financial statements in the period of initial application.
+The transfer to the applicable new or revised standards from the effective dates is not expected to result in any material modification of the measurement methods or the presentation in the financial statements for the following reporting year from the known or revised standards may have on the entity's financial statements in the period of initial application.
 Those applicable to the reporting entity for future reporting years are listed below.